drdhaval2785/collatex_critical/README.md

 ---

+## Standalone console scripts

+The installation of python package collatex-critical generates a console script `collatex-critical` entry point.
+It is available for single file collation and for batch collation, as described below.

+### Single collation

+`collatex-critical single -i input_json_file -o output_md_file -f input_transliteration -t output_tranlsiteration`

+### Batch collation

+`collatex-critical batch projectId`

+It presumes that the json for slp1 transliteration is already placed in `output/projectID/slp1/projectID.json`.
+It generates output MD files for slp1, devanagari and iast transliteration

+---

 ## Collation Logic

 1. **Majority Rule:** Reading preferred by the majority appears in the main text; others appear in footnotes.